solarwinds/apm-python/README.md

 1. For each backend you'll be running against, obtain an agent token to replace the appropriate `<AGENT_TOKEN>` in `tox.ini`.
 2. _If running against AO prod:_ You'll need to obtain a certificate and save it to `{thisrepo}/tmp/solarwinds-apm/grpc-ao-prod.crt`.
 3. Create and run the Docker build container as described above.
 4. Inside the build container: `make wrapper`.
-This downloads the version of oboe defined in `extension/VERSION` from S3 and builds the SWIG bindings.
+This downloads the version of oboe defined in `extension/VERSION` from SolarWinds Cloud and builds the SWIG bindings.
 5. To run all tests for a specific version, provide tox options as a string.
 For example, to run in Python 3.7 against AO prod: `make tox OPTIONS="-e py37-ao-prod"`.
 6. (WARNING: slow!)
-To run all tests for all Python environments: `make tox`
+To run all tests for all supported Python environments: `make tox`

 #### Integration tests